 Salomon’s Powerlace system is fun and easy to use, just pull up and walla the boot is tightened.
 This is a great alternative for snowboarders accustomed to using traditional laces that not ready to make the jump to BOA.
 Do yourself a favor, get these boots heat molded before you hit the slopes to really dial in the fit.
 Learn more about this boot in our Salomon Malamute Review.

 Who doesn’t love BURTON?
 This year slap these sick looking snowboard boots on, and let ‘er rip!
 The Burton Ruler boots are ultra-versatile and feature a medium flex ideal for those with a riding style that includes transitions.
 Whether you are sliding down piles of puffy powder or setting up for your second lap in the park, the Burton Ruler Snowboard boots are ready to take it on!
 Made with the exclusive Imprint™ 2 Liner, the Burton Ruler can be customized with heat for the ultimate in comfort.
 Then, the reinforced soles stay strong underfoot to absorb any impact you experience during aggressive riding.
-Don’t worry about your snowboard boots this season.
+Don’t worry about your boots this season, these are some really good snowboard boots.
 Just let the Burton Ruler focus on your feet, so you can progress your riding.
+One of the most comfortable snowboard boots for men on this list, right out of the box.

 Another one of the double BOA boots to make this list of best snowboards boots goes to Ride Snowboards.
 The Ride Lasso Boots are pretty freaking rad with their Michelin Tire soles.
 Walking on ice becomes fun with this sort of rubber traction and grip.
 No kidding.
 The Lasso is a little bit of a stiffer boot so the big mountain crowd will surely appreciate this one, especially if you find yourself scrambling with your snowboard boots on.